-- Minimum length: 40 ft. with sloping ingress and egress - Minimum width: 10 ft. - Minimum rock depth: 8 in. - Average tire wash sump: 18 in. - Run out impervious area should be a minimum of 50 ft, graded back to facility. - Line bottom of basin with geotextile and 12 in. of rock base coarse. - Construct basin out of 12 in. concrete with steel reinforcement. - Provide water supply. - Provide outlet for sediment-laden water discharge to treatment facility or provide pumps and tanks for water treatment.
+- Minimum length: 40 ft. with sloping ingress and egress - Minimum width: 10 ft. - Line bottom of basin with geotextile and 12 in. of a coarse rock base - • - Average tire wash sump: 18 in. - Run out impervious area should be a minimum of 50 ft, graded back to facility. - Construct basin out of 12 in. concrete with steel reinforcement. - Provide water supply. - Provide outlet for sediment-laden water discharge to treatment facility or provide pumps and tanks for water treatment.

-• Inspect weekly minimum, or more depending upon use.
+Type 1- Inspect weekly at a minimum, or more depending upon use.

-- Clean or replace rock with clogged with sediment. - Re-grade rock as needed. - Maintain tire wash sump depth - Maintain a clean run-out pad - Immediately remove any rock that gets carried from the pad to the roadway. - Ensure that wash water drainage, collection and treatment system is functioning.
+- Clean or replace rock clogged with sediment. - Re-grade rock as needed. - Maintain tire wash sump depth. - Maintain a clean run-out pad. - Immediately remove any rock that gets carried from the pad to the roadway. - Ensure that wash water drainage, collection and treatment system is functioning.